GeorgePearse/QDrant-NLP/README.md

 Similarly, koaning/bulk is excellent, but what if UMAP (insert alternative dimensionality reduction technique here) loses all of the nuance, and high-level visualizations fail to provide value for your dataset?

+I also wanted to give FastAPI a tiny test run, so for each query (post request) you save, you can receive its results by hitting the FastAPI endpoint with the name of the query.